kopach/espanso-gitmojis/README.md

 ## Triggers

 Every gitmoji can be written and replaced by the corresponding emoji.
-The list is available on the webpqge of [Gitmojis](https://gitmoji.carloscuesta.me/).
+The list is available on the webpage of [Gitmojis](https://gitmoji.carloscuesta.me/).

 ## Run the build script